 Note: Generally chain publishers use all 14 link fields before continuing to the next Chain Record.
 It is however not required and some chains may only use 10 links per Chain Record for example.
 Consequently, when REF_COUNT is less than 14, it does not signify the end of the chain.
 Only an empty Next field can tell you that.

 These 3 Chain Record templates were created over time as there was a need for chains that support longer RICs.
-All of these templates were historically used within Thomson Reuters Servers and Desktop Applications.
-They are still available for backwards compatibility.
+All of these templates were historically used within Refinitiv Servers and Desktop Applications.
+They are still available for backward compatibility.
 Except for very specific use cases, it is recommended that your application supports the 3 Chain Record templates.
-For example, if you intend to build an application that is able to work with any chain available on your Thomson Reuters Enterprise Platform, it's recommended it supports the 3 templates.
-On the other hand, if you know that your application will only work with a limited set of well identified chains, then you can reasonably limit your implementation to the templates used by these chains.
+For example, if you intend to build an application that is able to work with any chain available on the real-time platform, it's recommended it supports the 3 templates.
+On the other hand, if you know that your application will only work with a limited set of well-identified chains, then you can reasonably limit your implementation to the templates used by these chains.

 Classical chains are named after the RIC of their first Chain Record.
 For example, the Dow Jones chain is called 0#.DJI because its first Chain Record is named 0#.DJI.

 Generally, the name of the first Chain Record is of the format 0#<RIC root>.
 Meaning this is a chain about RIC root.
 Then, the subsequent Chain Records are named 1#<RIC root>, 2#<RIC root>, etc. However, no assumptions should be made about the structure of the chain, neither for the number of Chain Records nor for their names or their sequence order.
 Therefore, you should always refer to the Next fields for determining the next Chain Records and the size of the chain.